Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Dr Pierre Cornelis Thijssen studied chemistry at the Radboud University in the Netherlands, obtaining his Masters Degree in 1978.
-He then moved to the University of Amsterdam, where he graduated in 1986 with a Ph.D based on his thesis entitled "State Estimation in Chemometrics" which is the basis of this book.
-Since then, Dr Thijssen has worked for various companies as a laboratory manager and chemometrician.
+Dr. Pierre Cornelis Thijssen studied chemistry at the Radboud University Nijmegen in the Netherlands, obtaining his Master’s Degree in 1978.
+He then moved to the University of Amsterdam in the Netherlands, where he graduated in 1986 with a PhD based on his thesis entitled “State Estimation in Chemometrics,” which is the basis of this book.
+Since then, Dr. Thijssen has worked for various companies as a laboratory manager and chemometrician.

 University of Amsterdam, The Netherlands

-Dr. Sillas Hadjiloucas received his PhD from the University of Reading 1996 and worked as a postdoctoral researcher in Germany until the end of 1999.
-He has worked as a permanent member of the Staff at the University of Reading since January 2000, originally in the School of Systems Engineering (Cybernetics).
-He later transferred to the newly formed Bio-Engineering Department at Reading in Autumn 2016.
-His appointment is a joint one combining Teaching and Research.
+Dr. Sillas Hadjiloucas received his Master’s Degree in Pure & Applied Biology in 1992 from the University of Leeds, United Kingdom, and in 1996, a PhD in Cybernetics from the University of Reading, United Kingdom.
+He worked on his Postdoc in Germany until the end of 1999.
+Dr. Hadjiloucas had worked as permanent member of Staff at Reading since January 2000, originally at the School of Systems Engineering (Cybernetics) and later transferred to the newly formed Bio-Engineering Department at Reading in Autumn 2016.
+His current appointment as Associate Professor is a joint one combining teaching and research.

 Department of Bio-Engineering, School of Biological Sciences, University of Reading, UK